annelo-msft/gists/clientmodel/readme.md

 ### Service methods

-Finally, building on the concepts above, we introduce terminology for the two types of methods that ClientModel types are designed to enable on ClientModel clients.
+Finally, building on the user and API categorizations above, we introduce terminology for the two types of methods that ClientModel types are designed to enable on ClientModel clients.
 A **service method** is a method on a ClientModel client that sends a message to a cloud service, receives the service's response, and returns a value to the client-user that called the method, for use in their application.
 ClientModel clients can expose two different types of service methods: "convenience methods" and "protocol methods".

 **Convenience methods** are service methods that take a strongly-typed model representing schematized data needed to communicate with the cloud service as input, and return a strongly-typed model as output.
 Having strongly-typed models that represent service concepts provides a layer of convenience over working with raw JSON, and unifies the experience for users of ClientModel clients when cloud services differ in wire-formats.
 That is, a client-user can learn the patterns for strongly-typed models that ClientModel clients provide, and use them together without having to reason about whether a cloud service represents resources using JSON or XML.